WINTER SALE | 30% OFF | FREE SHIPPING Shop Now

 10. Arnold Palmer – 14%

-Sangria is the quintessential summer drink so it’s little to no surprise the alternative is the most popular mocktail, with a 129% increase in recipe searches.
-Paying homage to the classic flavors, red grape juice fills the base of this drink with hints of limes, lemons and orange juice to get that refreshing taste.
+Sangria is the quintessential summer drink, so it’s little to no surprise that the alternative is the most popular mocktail, with a 129% increase in recipe searches.
+Paying homage to the classic flavors, red grape juice fills the base of this drink with hints of limes, lemons, and orange juice to get that refreshing taste.

 There are many benefits to swapping out your usual alcoholic beverage for a mocktail.
-Reducing drinking habits can help you to better your physical health, improve your liver function and gain a healthier sleeping pattern.
-Many Americans are finding crafting a non-alcoholic drink suits them better and choosing a mocktail as their go-to refreshment.
+Reducing drinking habits can help you improve your physical health, improve your liver function, and develop a healthier sleeping pattern.
+Many Americans are finding that a non-alcoholic drink suits them better, and choosing a mocktail as their go-to refreshment instead of alcoholic equivalents has led to notable positive lifestyle changes overall.

 Methodology:

-To determine the most popular mocktails, YorkTest first used Google Keyword Planner to determine the number of Google Searches each month on average for non-alcoholic beverages as well as year on year.
-These figures were compiled to rank the most popular and fastest rising mocktails in America.
+To determine the most popular mocktails, YorkTest first used Google Keyword Planner to determine the number of Google Searches each month on average for non-alcoholic beverages as well as looking for year-on-year stats.
+These figures were compiled to rank the most popular and fastest-rising mocktails in the United States.
+These figures have also been cross-referenced with other third-party data to ensure accuracy.
+However, while these figures are quite accurate, they are only estimations and serve more as well-formed indications of search trends as opposed to hard facts and statistics.

 Share